FDSN/StationXML/docs/level-channel.rst

    .. container:: description

       Sample rate expressed as number of samples in a number of seconds.
 If present, then <SampleRate> must also be present.
-It can be useful for very slow data (greater than 10 days).
+It can be useful for very slow data (e.g., greater than 10 days), since it allows for greater precision in the stored value.

    .. container:: example